XavierXee/invaders/README.md

 ### Notes:
 The application is made of an Express app where relies the invaders detection logic and a React client to see it in action.

-### Build and Start:
+### Install, Build and Start:
-The following command builds client and server app then start node.
+After dependencies are installed, 'buid' command will build both client and server side of the application and subsequently start server.
 ~~~~
+npm install
 npm run build
 ~~~~
 Connect to :